The Xumo Stream Box is a new, easier way to stream both live TV and On Demand content. Get a FREE Xumo Stream Box for a year right now.

 Bundles are the best way to go when you buy cable TV.
 Usually, when you buy internet service, buying a TV service in addition to it will save you money on your monthly bill.
 The best TV + Internet deals will give you free stuff like installation, equipment gift cards and subscriptions to other services like HBO.
 Speaking of HBO, premium channel add-ons are always available for those who have a plan where they are not included.

 Spectrum offers deals like a $500 contract buyout program when you switch from another provider.
-And with your TV service, you get a free Spectrum TV app where you can watch all the TV you want, wherever you are.
+And with your TV service, you can access the free Spectrum TV App where you can watch all the TV you want, wherever you are.
 There is also free On Demand and free HD that comes with your service.

 Optimum offers a $500 contract buyout as well, just like Spectrum, and has no contract to begin with.
 You get the Altice One DVR, a cloud DVR that can record up to 15 shows simultaneously, and has your cable box, modem and router all in one piece of equipment.
 A possible downside of Optimum cable TV deals is that you can’t get the TV service alone – you have to get it with internet.
 But this doesn’t have to be a bad thing.
 Like we mentioned before with Spectrum, most of the time bundling your service saves you money no matter what.